New Year 7 Induction

 Cecil Jones Transition Day

-We are delighted to announce that this year's Year 7 Induction day will take place on Friday 1st July 2022.
+We are delighted to announce that this year's Year 7 Induction takes place on Friday 5th July 2024.

 Students will need to attend Cecil Jones Academy wearing their current primary school's uniform.
 We also recommend that students wear trainers on the day, because some students might have PE as part of their taster timetable.

-Please note that for health and safety reasons, students are nor allowed to wear jewellery.
+Please note that for health and safety reasons, students are not allowed to wear jewellery.